elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-experimental-design-and-data-interpretation-contribute-to-effective-data-collection-and-analysis.md

 url: /learn/education-studies/questions/how-do-experimental-design-and-data-interpretation-contribute-to-effective-data-collection-and-analysis
 score: -1.0
 related_article1:
-    id: 166889
+    id: 166891
-    title: How does natural selection contribute to changes in population characteristics and what role does biological fitness play?
+    title: >-
+        How do hypotheses differ from theories in terms of testability and predictions?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-natural-selection-contribute-to-changes-in-population-characteristics-and-what-role-does-biological-fitness-play
+    url: /learn/education-studies/questions/how-do-hypotheses-differ-from-theories-in-terms-of-testability-and-predictions
 related_article2:
-    id: 166888
+    id: 166880
-    title: What is the difference between correlation and causation when analyzing trends in graphs?
+    title: >-
+        What are the steps to log into iClicker and how can students access the free trial?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-difference-between-correlation-and-causation-when-analyzing-trends-in-graphs
+    url: /learn/education-studies/questions/what-are-the-steps-to-log-into-iclicker-and-how-can-students-access-the-free-trial
 related_article3:
-    id: 166883
+    id: 166890
-    title: How can pre-class assignments and supplementary materials be integrated with course content to enhance learning?
+    title: >-
+        What is biological fitness and why is it important for survival and reproduction in different environments?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-preclass-assignments-and-supplementary-materials-be-integrated-with-course-content-to-enhance-learning
+    url: /learn/education-studies/questions/what-is-biological-fitness-and-why-is-it-important-for-survival-and-reproduction-in-different-environments
 related_article4:
-    id: 166886
+    id: 166888
-    title: What are the key steps in the scientific method and why is data sharing important in the scientific community?
+    title: >-
+        What is the difference between correlation and causation when analyzing trends in graphs?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-steps-in-the-scientific-method-and-why-is-data-sharing-important-in-the-scientific-community
+    url: /learn/education-studies/questions/what-is-the-difference-between-correlation-and-causation-when-analyzing-trends-in-graphs
 related_article5:
-    id: 166890
+    id: 166884
-    title: What is biological fitness and why is it important for survival and reproduction in different environments?
+    title: >-
+        What is the importance of organizing course content into modules on D2L and how can students access course tools?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-biological-fitness-and-why-is-it-important-for-survival-and-reproduction-in-different-environments
+    url: /learn/education-studies/questions/what-is-the-importance-of-organizing-course-content-into-modules-on-d2l-and-how-can-students-access-course-tools
 ---

 &nbsp;